vekp/3d-printing/README.md

 When it happened to Tiana, that fear had come true, all too soon.
 We were shocked and grieved for everything that she had lost.
 We worried for her future.
 Would she ever be able to live independently?
 How would society treat her?
 Would she ever be able to play her violin again?
 Perhaps most importantly, what would Tiana think of herself having a disability?

 For 2.5 months, I stayed with her at RCH, through her recovery from surgery and the beginning of her rehabilitation.
+For many days, I would find myself awake at 4am, crying.
+When the tears stopped, I would walk down the darkened corridors of Kelpie Ward to the kitchen and make myself a cup of coffee.
+I would bring it back to our room and resume crying, hoping that the tears would stop before Tiana awoke.
+They usually didn't.

 The incredible positivity of the staff there was overwhelming, and we eventually stopped grieving our losses and learnt how important it was to stay optimistic, celebrate all of Tiana's achievements, big and small, and just focus on hitting the next goal.

 With the support of her therapists and Tiana's perseverance, she gradually began to regain movement in her left side.
 Almost every day, she amazed us with some new muscle movement.
 Best of all, we got to see her initially one-sided smile get bigger and better with each day that passed.